DecisionsDev/odm-docker-kubernetes/platform/ecs/README.md

 - `REGION`: AWS Regions where you want to deploy your services
 - `AWSACCOUNTID`: your AWS account ID

-## Create RDS Database
+### 2.2 Create RDS Database

-- Run the following command to create an Amazon RDS database instance that can be used by ODM.
+In this tutorial, we will create an Amazon RDS database instance that can be used by ODM.

+- Run the following command to create the postgres database instance:
 ```
 aws rds create-db-instance \
   --db-instance-identifier "odm-rds" \